Skip advert

 Advertisement - Article continues below

-So configured, the M3 is just about the best fast estate you can buy, with a crazy turn of speed, immense capability in the bends and a level of engagement that’s a match for almost anything with four doors.
-The Touring gets extra bracing in the rear structure and a bespoke suspension calibration to achieve the kind of precision and finesse of the M3 saloon, which it does.
-It's been a long time coming, but the M3 Touring has been worth the wait and then some.
+The CS Touring is just about the best fast estate you can buy, with a crazy turn of speed, immense capability in the bends and a level of engagement that’s a match for almost anything with four doors.
+The CS gets stiffer engine mounts and bespoke suspension calibration on top of the extra bracing in the rear structure the M3 Touring gets as standard, to achieve the kind of precision and finesse you would expect of a CS.
+The M3 Touring was a long time coming and surely worth the wait and then some.
+The CS Touring is the cherry on the cake.

 Alfa Romeo Stelvio Quadrifoglio